ffund/intro-ml-tss21/slides/9-deep-neural-nets.md

 It doesn't restrict network capacity - but it helps generalization by increasing the size of your training set!

-For image data: apply rotation, crops, scales, change contrast, brightness, color.
-For text you can replace words with synonyms, for audio you can adjust pitch or speed, etc.
+* For image data: apply rotation, crops, scales, change contrast, brightness, color.
+* For text you can replace words with synonyms, simulate typos.
+* For audio you can adjust pitch or speed, add background noise etc.

 :::
 ### Transfer learning

 Idea: leverage model trained on *related* data.